-Characterizing the structure of the AS topology has proven to be difficult, but it is usually simplified to identifying a richly connected core, including the fully meshed tier-1 Internet Service Providers (ISPs), providing connectivity for the large number of smaller ISPs and customer networks at the periphery of the network.
+Characterising the structure of the AS topology has proved difficult, but it is usually simplified to: a richly connected core, including the fully meshed tier-1 Internet Service Providers (ISPs), providing connectivity for the huge number of smaller ISPs and customer networks at the periphery of the network.
 These edge ISPs may connect to only a single upstream provider, or may connect to many for resilience, performance and cost reasons.
 Recent work has shown that the trend is for networks to try to connect directly in the periphery of the Internet, rather than to the core, bypassing the largest providers [8].
 However, no direct evidence of a corresponding large-scale change in the topological structure had been shown.

-In this paper we analyze the evolution of the AS topology using two significant datasets, each generated by a different measurement technique: the Skitter dataset using traceroute, and the UCLA dataset using BGP.
-We are aware that there are problems with biased measurements in both data sets and one of the aims of this paper is to highlight such differences and biases, which could potentially affect many simulations, protocol designs and publications based on these datasets.
-However, we still aim to draw conclusions mindful of these drawbacks in this paper.
+In this paper we analyse the evolution of the AS topology using two significant datasets, each generated by a different measurement technique: the Skitter dataset using traceroute, and the UCLA dataset using BGP.
+We are aware that there are problems with biased measurements in both data sets.
+However, it is still our aim to draw conclusions mindful of these drawbacks.
 We focus on the overall structure of the topology, rather than local features such as node degree, using a recently introduced metric called the weighted spectral distribution (WSD) [7].
 This allows us to distinguish topologies with different mixing properties, i.e., how much the core can be differentiated from the periphery of the topology.
-A clear distinction between the core and the periphery is believed to be one of the strongest features of the Internet topology [19, 20].
+A clear distinction between the core and the periphery is believed to be one of the strongest features of the Internet topology [18], [21].

 This paper makes three contributions.
-First, we explain how the WSD depicts the mixing between core and periphery in the AS topology (Section 2).
-Second, we find that the AS topology has evolved from a highly hierarchical graph with a clearly distinct core towards a "softer" hierarchy where the core and non-core parts of the topology are less distinct (Section 3).
-Third, we show how the two different measurement techniques, traceroute and BGP, both provide limited but complementary coverage of the AS topology: the traceroute dataset has increasing difficulty sampling the periphery, while the BGP dataset can improve its sampling of the transit part of the Internet (Section 4).
-Section 3.1 studies the evolution of the AS topology seen in the Skitter dataset, and Section 3.2 then studies the evolution of the AS topology seen in the UCLA dataset.
-We compare these views of the AS topology in Section 4, where we also discuss the likely evolution of the "real" AS topology.
+First, we explain how the WSD depicts the mixing between core and periphery in the AS topology (Section III).
+Second, we find that the AS topology has evolved from a highly hierarchical graph with a clearly distinct core towards a "softer" hierarchy where the core and non-core parts of the topology are less distinct (Section IV).
+Third, we show how the two different measurement techniques, traceroute and BGP, both provide limited but complementary coverage of the AS topology: the traceroute dataset has increasing difficulty sampling the periphery, while the BGP dataset can improve its sampling of the transit part of the Internet (Section V).